New Court of Special Appeals Decision: Yiallouros v. Tolson

 The jury returned a verdict in favor of Mr. Yiallouros and awarded, among other damages, $409,787.00 for loss of future wages.
 However, the trial judge decided that he erroneously allowed Ms. Friedman to testify because she did not have sufficient factual foundation for her opinions and the jury was improperly influenced by her opinions.
 To correct the error, the trial judge granted a new trial and stated:

 While it is certainly true that the plaintiff suffered an injury and suffered a serious injury, by all accounts of this competent medical evidence, he has recovered from his injury.
 And while it very well may be he may not return to his former line of work, he is a highly skilled individual.
 He ran a restaurant.
 He’s done all manner of gainful employment since immigrating to this country for which he is to be commended.
-The notion the he is simply incapable or unemployable is, to be blunt, nonsensical.
+The notion that he is simply incapable or unemployable is, to be blunt, nonsensical.

 At the second trial, Mr. Yiallouros was found contributorily negligent, and therefore could not recover.
 He timely filed an appeal raising the issue of whether the trial court properly granted a new trial.
 Fortunately for Mr. Yiallouros, the Court of Special Appeals held that the trial court erred by granting a new trial.